JW-Vinay/Udacity-CarNd-projects/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-Code cell 37 has some functions that are basically used for building heat maps, thresholding heat maps and finally drawing labelled cars.
+Code cell 37 has some functions that are basically used for building heat maps, thresholding heat maps and finally drawing labeled cars.
 I basically wrote a function `add_heat()` that adds +1 for all pixels within the windows where a positive detection is reported by the classifier.
 This heatmap is then thresholded to return only hot parts of the image minus the false positives(where a vehicle is detected).
 We then apply the `scipy.ndimage.measurements.labels()` function to count all features in an image.
 It sort of groups nonzero pixels belonging to a car togther to return tuple with no of cars detected.
 I then invoke `draw_labeled_bboxes()` to render the labeled boxes on to the copy of the image.
-The function basically iterate through the labels array and pixels with each car_number label value.
-We then form bouding box around nonzerox and nonzeroy values using min and max values.
+The function basically iterate through the labels array and find pixels with each car_number label value.
+We then form bounding box around nonzerox and nonzeroy values using np.min and np.max.

 I basically experimented with each of these steps.
 The code for this is in code blocks 311, 314, 310.
 Some examples of each step:
 **Without Thresholding**